Valeri1114/CV/README.md

 # Biography

 I'm 27 years old.
-I am a student of GMBA program in Tunghai University.
+Currently i am a student of GMBA program in Tunghai University.
 I have a Bachelor degree, my major is Hospitality Management and Master deegree in Fermentation and Winemaking technologies.
 In a spare time i used to do sports, photography and web design.
+I am opend to new knowledges, insterested in languages, originaly i am bilingual, have skills in English, Dutch, Spanish, Ukrainian and Russian.

 # Experience